 - When loading and unloading, park the Transport on level pavement well away from puddles, obstacles, and curbs that may cause the operator to loose his footing or become entrapped.
-Allow adequate room for the ramps to be deployed and the machine and operator to come straight on or off the Transport platform and ramps. - To prevent a ramp from slipping out from under the machine, make sure the ramp is securely fastened to the Transport platform and the ramp and machine wheels are properly aligned with each other. - Never unload a Triumph by shifting it into Neutral and allowing it to freewheel backwards down a ramp.
-Rather, the driver must start the Triumph while on the Transport platform, shift the engine into Reverse, and inch the machine down the ramp under power using the brakes as necessary.
-Read Safety Manual Warning 13, Reverse Operation, for required precautions while operating the Triumph in reverse. - If there is not adequate standing room for the operator on the Transport platform, the machine should be started while the operator is standing on the ground. - If an enclosed Transport is used, use extra caution starting and operating the Triumph inside the enclosure.
+Allow adequate room for the ramps to be deployed and the machine and operator to come straight on or off the Transport platform and ramps. - To prevent a ramp from slipping out from under the machine, make sure the ramp is securely fastened to the Transport platform and the ramp and machine wheels are properly aligned with each other. - Never unload a Triumph by shifting it into NEUTRAL and allowing it to freewheel backwards down a ramp.
+Rather, the driver must start the Triumph while on the Transport platform, shift the engine into REVERSE, and inch the machine down the ramp under power using the brakes as necessary.
+Read Safety Manual WARNING 13, Reverse Operation, for required precautions while operating the Triumph in reverse. - If there is not adequate standing room for the operator on the Transport platform, the machine should be started while the operator is standing on the ground. - If an enclosed Transport is used, use extra caution starting and operating the Triumph inside the enclosure.

 Transporting the machine over the road can be hazardous.
 The risks include but not limited to traffic accidents, failure of Transport system, and ejection of the machine from the Transport.

-Transporting the Triumph requires a heavy duty Transport capable of safely carrying a fully loaded Triumph weighing 700 lbs (318 Kg) plus the weight of all materials carried on the transport.
+Transporting the Triumph requires a heavy duty Transport capable of safely carrying a fully loaded Triumph weighing 700 Lbs (318 Kg) plus the weight of all materials carried on the transport.

-- Follow other Transport manufacturer's precautions and always use all safety devices provided. - DO NOT overload or unbalance the Transport or hitch. - Use only heavy duty ramps with a minimum width of 8.5 inches (216 mm) and an anti-slip surface capable of supporting 1000 lbs.
-(455 Kg) or the combined weight of the machine and driver whichever is greater.
-The ramp angle must be 15 degrees or less - To prevent the machine from being thrown from the transport, always secure the machine to the Transport's platform.
-Use securing devices provided by the manufacturer or securing devices each securing device or all securing devices together must have a minimum load rating of 1,400 lbs.
-(636 Kg).
+- Follow other Transport manufacturer's precautions and always use all safety devices provided. - DO NOT overload or unbalance the Transport or hitch. - Use only heavy duty ramps with a minimum width of 8.5 Inches (216 mm) and an anti-slip surface capable of supporting 1000 Lbs (455 Kg) or the combined weight of the machine and driver whichever is greater.
+The ramp angle must be 15 DEGREES or less. - To prevent the machine from being thrown from the transport, always secure the machine to the Transport's platform.
+Use securing devices provided by the manufacturer or securing devices each securing device or all securing devices together must have a minimum load rating of 1,400 Lbs (636 Kg).
 Elastic straps and similar devices are NOT to be used. - Check Transport, ramps, hitch, and securing devices each time they are used. - Check carefully for cracked welds or cracked parts, loose or missing hardware, excessive wear or damage, or missing or nonworking safety and securing devices. - When a carrying rack is used, check for damage caused by the rear edge dragging or bottoming out on the pavement.
-This can result in structural failure of the rack, hitch and vehicle frame or hardware. - DO NOT use the Transport if it is not in good working condition.
-Make necessary repairs or replacements before using.
+This can result in structural failure of the rack, hitch and vehicle frame or hardware.